Met Office seasonal prediction system: GloSea5

 GloSea5 is the seasonal prediction system developed and run operationally at the Met Office.

 GloSea5 stands for Met Office Global Seasonal forecasting system version 5 (MacLachlan et al 2015, Scaife et al 2014).
-It became operational in July 2013, replacing GloSea4 which had been operational since September 2009.
+It became operational in July 2013, replacing Met Office seasonal prediction system: GloSea4 which had been operational since September 2009.

-GloSea5 is an ensemble prediction system built around the high resolution version of the HadGEM3 atmosphere-ocean coupled climate model.
+GloSea5 is an ensemble prediction system built around the high resolution version of the Met Office climate prediction model: HadGEM3 family atmosphere-ocean coupled climate model.
 The upgrade from GloSea4 is primarily in the increased horizontal resolution: GloSea5 uses the N216 version (0.8 degrees in latitude and 0.5 degrees in longitude, which is approx. 50 km in mid-latitudes, in the horizontal) for the atmosphere, and the ORCA0.25 grid (0.25 degrees) for the ocean.
 The vertical resolution, like that of GloSea4, is 85 levels for the atmosphere and 75 levels for the ocean.

 Each forecast requires initial ocean, land and atmosphere conditions.
 The land and atmosphere conditions are specified from atmospheric analyses that are produced separately for weather prediction purposes.
 The ocean initial conditions are taken from ocean analyses generated specifically for seasonal forecasting, using the 3-dimensional variational ocean data assimilation based on the multi-institution NEMOVAR project (Mogensen et al, 2009 describes a similar implementation of this method).